kaze-droid/newsIR/README.md

-# Semantic Search System using SENAN
+# Enhancing IR systems through Semantic Search System and Event Based Extraction

 ## Description

-This project implements a semantic search system for multilingual news articles across Southeast Asian languages.
+This project aims to enhance Information Retrieval Systems by integrating semantic search and event extraction techniques.
-It leverages a [bi-encoder](https://huggingface.co/Kaze-droid/SENAN-Raw) finetuned for multilingual semantic embeddings and Elasticsearch to enable efficient retrieval of news content with event-based and date-based filtering capabilities.
+It focuses on developing a multilingual semantic search system for Southeast Asian news articles using a fine-tuned [bi-encoder](https://huggingface.co/Kaze-droid/SENAN-Raw) for multilingual semantic embeddings enabling efficient retrieval.
+Additionally, a [token classification model](https://huggingface.co/Kaze-droid/event-extraction-tagger) is employed to extract and tag events within the article.
+Elasticsearch is then used to facilitate seamless storage, indxing and retrieval of the data.
 ## Prerequisites

 Ensure that Docker and Docker compose is installed